spencerfliao/notes/content/Self-help/Personal Development/Outlive.md

 > As more calories flood into your subcutaneous fat tissue, it eventually reaches capacity and the surplus begins spilling over into other areas of your body: into your blood, as excess triglycerides; into your liver, contributing to NAFLD; into your muscle tissue, contributing directly to insulin resistance in the muscle (as we’ll see); and even around your heart and your pancreas – Page 119

 > Now, when these apes consumed fructose, they generated lots of uric acid, which caused them to store many more of those fructose calories as fat.
 This newfound ability to store fat enabled them to survive in the colder climate. – Page 128

+#### Chapter 7: The Ticker: Confronting—And Preventing—Heart Disease, The Deadliest Killer On The Planet

 > What is the most common “presentation” (or symptom) of heart disease?
 It wasn’t chest pain, left arm pain, or shortness of breath, the most common answers; it was sudden death.
 You know the patient has heart disease because he or she has just died from it. – Page 136